nowaymyname27/CS506_Project/README.md

 ## Prerequisites for macOS

-This project requires the OpenMP runtime library (`libomp`) to be installed on macOS for XGBoost to work correctly.
+This project requires the OpenMP runtime library (`libomp`) to be installed on macOS for XGBoost to work correctly (machine-specific).

 To install `libomp`, run the following command in your terminal: